WerkAG/ESP32Radio-V2/README.md

 - 15-apr-2022: Redesigned station selection.
 - 25-apr-2022: Add support for WT32-ETH0 (wired Ethernet).
 - 04-may-2022: OLED with Wire library, should work with Heltec-WIfi board.

+Arduino Libs:
+You will need some Arduino libraries included on the Arduino Libs folder.